 The purpose of this gallery is to document tackers that have been produced for U.S Craft Breweries and Brewpubs.
 For those of you who are unfamiliar with the term, a tacker is a flat advertising sign used to promote a craft brewery or a specific brand of craft beer.
 Tackers almost always have holes punched at strategic points so they may be “tacked” to a flat surface, typically a wall.
 Tackers are thin, lightweight and are usually made of metal (most are aluminum) or, on rare occasions, plastic.
 Many metal tackers are embossed so, strictly speaking, they are not flat but they are close enough to fit the definition.

 So, the gallery will need your help!
 If you own a tacker that is not pictured in the gallery, please submit a photo so that it can be properly included.
 If you visit a brewery, taproom, beverage store, friend’s home and so on and notice a tacker that is not pictured in the gallery, please photograph it and send it along.
+You can send the photos as email attachments to the CBCC email account at firstname.lastname@example.org.
 If at all practical, please note the dimensions of the sign and the material from which it is constructed.

 Thanks and happy viewing.